Semantic heterogeneity

 Semantic heterogeneity is when database schema or datasets for the same domain are developed by independent parties, resulting in differences in meaning and interpretation of data values.
 Beyond structured data, the problem of semantic heterogeneity is compounded due to the flexibility of semi-structured data and various tagging methods applied to documents or unstructured data.
 Semantic heterogeneity is one of the more important sources of differences in heterogeneous datasets.

 Yet, for multiple data sources to interoperate with one another, it is essential to reconcile these semantic differences.
 Decomposing the various sources of semantic heterogeneities provides a basis for understanding how to map and transform data to overcome these differences.

+History

+Conflicts between independently designed database schemas were studied extensively in the 1980s as part of research in schema matching.
+Batini, Lenzerini, and Navathe compared existing integration methodologies in 1986 and calloused the naming and structural conflicts each had to resolve.
+William Kent's 1989 paper "The many forms of a single fact" used examples to show how one fact can be represented in many different forms.

+Sheth and Larson's 1990 survey of federated database systems defined semantic heterogeneity as disagreement about the meaning, interpretation, or intended use of the same or related data.
+They separated these conflicts of meaning from differences among database systems and data models.

+Later work concentrated on automating the detection and resolution of such conflicts.
+Rahm and Bernstein reviewed techniques for automatic schema matching in 2001, and Euzenat and Shvaiko's Ontology Matching covers the corresponding problem for ontologies.
+Halevy argued in 2005 that semantic heterogeneity is inevitable because schemas will always be built by independent parties.
+Machine learning and, more recently, large language models have been applied to schema matching, ontology alignment and entity matching.

 Classification

-One of the first known classification schemes applied to data semantics is from William Kent more than two decades ago.
+One of the first known classification schemes applied to data semantics is from William Kent in the late 80s.
 Kent's approach dealt more with structural mapping issues than differences in meaning, which he pointed to data dictionaries as potentially solving.

 One of the most comprehensive classifications is from Pluempitiwiriyawej and Hammer, "Classification Scheme for Semantic and Schematic Heterogeneities in XML Data Sources".
 They classify heterogeneities into three broad classes: